loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 === Register allocation
 When optimizing the generated code, one important technique is utilizing the physical registers for variable allocation.
-If one were to implement this naively, it would suffice with putting the first few variables of a function into registers, and the rest on the system stack.
-This would however not necessarily suffice for functions where there are more variables than available physical registers.
+If one were to implement this naively, it would suffice to put the first few variables of a function into registers, and the rest on the system stack.
+This would however not
+necessarily suffice for functions where there are more variables than available physical registers.
 In this case it would be more efficient to analyze the usage of variables, and prioritize them based on the order they are used.